Argentina: Religion

 Francis, the first pope from the Americas, was born and raised in Argentina.

 Christianity is the largest religion in Argentina.
 The Constitution guarantees freedom of religion.
 Although it enforces neither an official nor a state faith, it gives Roman Catholicism a preferential status.
 (Note: In practice this privileged status amounts to tax-exempt school subsidies and licensing preferences for radio broadcasting frequencies.)

 In 2008, Argentines were 76.5% Catholic, 11.3% Agnostics and Atheists, 9% Evangelical Protestants, 1.2% Jehovah's Witnesses, and 0.9% Mormons, while 1.2% followed other religions, including Islam, Judaism and Buddhism.
 These figures appear to have changed quite significantly in recent years: in 2017, Catholics were 66% of the population, indicating a drop of 10.5% in nine years, and the nonreligious in the country standing at 21% of the population, indicating an almost doubling over the same period.
 In 2024, Catholics were 63% of the population.
 20% of Argentines are irreligious, 9% are Protestants, and 8% follow another religion or didn't answer.

 Argentina is home to both one of the largest Muslim and largest Jewish communities in Latin America, the latter being the seventh most populous in the world.
 Argentina is a member of the International Holocaust Remembrance Alliance.

-Argentines show high individualisation and deinstitutionalisation of religious beliefs.
-23.8% claim to always attend religious services; 49.1% seldom do and 26.8% never do.
+In 2008, Argentines showed a high level of individualisation and deinstitutionalisation of religious beliefs.
+In 2008, 23.8% claimed to always attend religious services, 49.1% seldom did and 26.8% never did.

 On 13 March 2013, Argentine Jorge Mario Bergoglio, the Cardinal Archbishop of Buenos Aires, was elected Bishop of Rome and Supreme Pontiff of the Catholic Church.
 He took the name "Francis", and he became the first Pope from either the Americas or from the Southern Hemisphere.
 He is the first Pope born outside of Europe since the election of Pope Gregory III, who was Syrian, in 741.